ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 end
 ```

-`Hello_type` is a named module type, and can be reused to define other module
+`Hello_type` is a named module type and can be reused to define other module
 interfaces.

 ## Practical Manipulation of Modules

 ### Displaying the Interface of a Module

-You can use the `ocaml` toplevel to visualize the contents of an existing
+You can use the OCaml toplevel to visualise the contents of an existing
 module, such as `List`:

 ```ocaml